cilphex/okcupid-extension/README.md

 This Chrome extension brings your OkCupid notifications to your browser.

-Currently this extension keeps you signed in while it is turned on, which is the main reason it isn't promoted in any way.
+Currently this extension keeps you signed in while it is turned on, which is the main reason it isn't available in the Chrome Web Store or promoted in any way.
 Access to notifications while logged out would require a server-side change at OkCupid.

 #### Features